-Howard County – Suit cannot be filed sooner than 45 days after administrative charge is filed with Howard County Office of Human Rights and must be filed in the state circuit court within 2 years of the discriminatory act.
+Howard County – Suit cannot be filed sooner than 45 days after administrative charge is filed with Howard County Office of Human Rights and must be filed within 2 years in the state circuit court within 2 years of the discriminatory act.

-Montgomery County – Suit cannot be filed sooner than 45 days after administrative charge is filed with Montgomery County Human Relations Commission and must be filed in the state circuit court within 2 years of the discriminatory act.
+Montgomery County – Suit cannot be filed sooner than 45 days after administrative charge is filed with Montgomery County Human Relations Commission and must be filed within 2 years in the state circuit court within 2 years of the discriminatory act.

-Prince George’s County – Suit cannot be filed sooner than 45 days after administrative charge is filed with Montgomery County Human Relations Commission and must be filed in the state circuit court within 2 years of the discriminatory act.
+Prince George’s County – Suit cannot be filed sooner than 45 days after administrative charge is filed with Montgomery County Human Relations Commission and must be filed within 2 years in the state circuit court within 2 years of the discriminatory act.

-Baltimore County – Suit cannot be filed sooner than 90 days after administrative charge is filed with Baltimore County Human Relations Commission and must be filed in the state circuit court within 2 years of the discriminatory act.
+Baltimore County – Suit cannot be filed sooner than 90 days after administrative charge is filed with Baltimore County Human Relations Commission and must be filed within 2 years in the state circuit court within 2 years of the discriminatory act.

-Frederick County – Suit cannot be filed sooner than 180 days after administrative charge is filed with Frederick County Human Relations Commission and must be filed in the state circuit court within 2 years of the discriminatory act.
+Frederick County – Suit cannot be filed sooner than 180 days after administrative charge is filed with Frederick County Human Relations Commission and must be filed within 2 years in the state circuit court within 2 years of the discriminatory act.